BLCM/cabinetsorter/README.md

   and it looks like there's nothing to do.
 I think we'll have to cache the git commit at which we last successfully run, and compare against that.
+- See if we can get rid of our `full_filename` var in ModFile.
+I bet we can...

 License
 -------